Children's groups

 Price: €3.70

-In "C'est dans la boîte" (It's in the Box), students devise a method for classifying living species.
-Then, through a visit to the Naturalium, they learn how this method can be applied to the millions of species known to date, and what it can reveal about their family relationships.
+"It's in the box" encourages students to imagine a method for classifying living species.
+Then, through a visit to the Naturalium, they understand how this method can be applied to the millions of species known to date and what it can reveal about their family relationships.

 Duration: 2 hours